georgewur/AHSA/Projects/Zunasche_Heide/NewNature_Zunasche_Heide.md

     of layer 1 accordingly.
 Use the "elevation_wierden_zh_40.tif" for this.

-2. Rise the drain stage to the new surface elevation in the Zunasche heide
+2. Raise the drain stage to the new surface elevation in the Zunasche heide

-3. Rise the drainage stage to 50cm below surface in the grasslands surrounding the Zunasche heide.
+3. Raise the drainage stage to 50cm below surface in the grasslands surrounding the Zunasche heide.

 Analyse the effects on groundwater table and flow budgets of the